 So if you are interested in improving your leash handling skills, reading your dog's communication, or just becoming an all-around better team mate, then this weekend with Jean is for you!

 Both Saturday and Sunday workshops will consist of lecture, video review, discussion and live demonstrations.
 Working teams will be used to demonstrate the concepts covered during the lectures and video.
 Teams of all skill levels are welcome, provided the dog is working on odor.
 Searches and strategies will be tailored to the level of the working teams.

 Auditing spots will be limited to 30.
-For those that audit, I will be raffling off several prizes including private sessions with our top local instructors, a guaranteed working spot for a future seminar, an entry fee for future trials hosted by Mountain Dogs and more.
+For those that audit both Saturday and Sunday, I will be raffling off several prizes including private sessions with some of our top local instructors, and a guaranteed working spot for a future seminar.
 Never underestimate the benefit of auditing, and don't miss this opportunity to learn from this amazing instructor!